garovu/traefik-proxy-example/README.md

 5. Verify that the Traefik proxy is running by accessing the Traefik dashboard at `http://localhost:8080`.

+6. Start monitoring cluster (just metrics at this time):

+    ```shell
+    docker-compose -f monitoring-compose -d
+    ```

+### With Kubernetes

+- *updating

 ## Configuration

-The `traefik.toml` file contains the configuration for the Traefik proxy.
+The `traefik.yaml` file contains the configuration for the Traefik proxy.
 You can modify this file to customize the proxy behavior, such as adding additional middleware, defining routing rules, or enabling TLS.

 For more information on how to configure Traefik, refer to the [official documentation](https://doc.traefik.io/traefik/).